Kanawha Valley Campaign of 1862: Retreat to Ohio

 By 1:00 pm, the fighting was described as "heavy cannonading and musket fire" as both sides made use of their artillery.
 At that time, Lightburn's supply wagons were already moving northwest down the Ripley Road—not the Charleston and Point Pleasant road than ran along the Kanawha River to Point Pleasant.
 At 2:00 pm, Union troops began withdrawing and setting fire to their supplies located in town.
 Lightburn's choice to retreat to Ripley instead of directly to Point Pleasant enabled his force to avoid a possible confrontation with either Floyd or Jenkins where the Coal River emptied into the Kanawha River (a.k.a.
 Coalsmouth).
 In addition, the Charleston and Point Pleasant road route to Point Pleasant would continuously be within the range of the Confederate artillery currently on the south side of the Kanawha River.
 Once all Union troops had crossed the Elk River around 3:30 pm, the Elk River suspension bridge was destroyed.
-The two sides traded cannon fire across the Elk River until sunset, but their artillery had little effect.
+With little effect, the two sides traded cannon fire across the Elk River until sunset.
 Lightburn continued north toward Ripley until he reached Sissonville, West Virginia, where he camped for the night.
+He had successfully evaded Jenkins, who abandoned his attempt to get in Lightburn's rear.
 The battle was over and Loring possessed Charleston.

 On September 14, the Confederates constructed a pontoon bridge over the Elk River and camped on the other side.
 The pursuing force was about 4,000 men, with detachments left at Gauley Bridge and Fayetteville.
 The pursuit was soon abandoned, since they had left their supply trains behind earlier in their effort to catch the retreating Union army.
-Loring's report also said that the enemy was getting close to the Ohio River, making it "useless to pursue him farther".
-Loring's main force settled in at Charleston, and began taking inventory of captured supplies.
+Loring's report also said the enemy was getting close to the Ohio River, making it "useless to pursue him farther".
+Loring's main force settled in at Charleston and began taking inventory of captured supplies.

 Lightburn's men continued their retreat.
 On September 15, the Union advance guard reached Ravenswood on the Ohio River, while some of the main force reached Ripley.
 On the next day, Union troops moved from Ripley to Ravenswood, and began crossing the Ohio River.
-The 4th Loyal Virginia, with the artillery, boarded barges destined for Point Pleasant.
+The 4th Loyal Virginia with the artillery boarded barges destined for Point Pleasant.
 Other troops crossed the river on steamboats and barges, and began marching to Point Pleasant on the Ohio side of the river.
 The portion of the 2nd Loyal Virginia Cavalry that pursued Jenkins was the only unit from Lightburn's command that did not cross into Ohio, and it moved to Point Pleasant via the Virginia side of the Ohio River.
 Although Lightburn's report cites September 16, most sources say all of the Union army reached Point Pleasant by the evening of September 18.